3months/chef-postgresql/README.md

   false.
 In this case, replication will not be configured, and the rest of the standby settings will be ignored.

+**Warning:** The 'root' user of the master must be configured to be able to log in to each of the slaves without a password (i.e. using an SSH key) BEFORE this recipe runs.

 ### Master Server

 * `default[:postgresql][:wal_level]` - set to `hot_standby` to enable Hot standby.